 Caitlin’s most popular course, General Proofreading: Theory and Practice, will teach you how to specialize in different markets.
 Maybe you’ll want to specialize in romance novels, medical journals, or website content for small business owners.
 In this course you’ll learn about the different types of markets you can specialize in as a proofreader, the common terms used in the industry, and a lot more.

 10. Enjoy Freelance Proofreading! – While proofreading is serious business, it also can be really interesting and even entertaining.
 Working for yourself enables you to work when and where you want.
 When you’re doing the type of work you want when you want to do it, you’ll be able to enjoy your life so much more.

 P.S.
-Caitlin’s brand new book, Work at Home: The No-Nonsense Guide to Avoiding Scams and Generating Real Income from Anywhere, is now available for pre-order on Amazon in both Kindle and paperback right here.
+You can get a FREE copy of Caitlin’s new book, Work at Home: The No-Nonsense Guide to Avoiding Scams and Generating Real Income from Anywhere for a limited time using this link.
+You do have to pay for postage.

 You can read my honest review of Work at Home right here.